iamHrithikRaj/gip/README.md

 gip commit --ai --intent "Add strict validation to user parser"
 ```

-The AI will:
+The AI automatically:
-- Analyze your git diff
+- Analyzes your git diff
-- Extract function signatures and changes
+- Extracts function signatures and changes
-- Generate structured contracts (preconditions, postconditions, error models)
+- Generates structured contracts (preconditions, postconditions, error models)
-- Detect breaking changes automatically
+- Detects breaking changes
-- Identify feature flags in your code
+- Identifies feature flags in your code

-### 2. Alternative: Interactive Mode
+**Option B: Interactive Mode**

-For manual control or when API keys aren't available:
+For manual control or when you prefer not to use AI:

 ```bash
 # Stage your changes